 As researchers, psychologists seek to understand human behaviour and the way our minds function.
-The combination of internationally renowned academics, various research centres, labs, clinics and groups means the Department of Psychology has a strong research capacity and publication history.
+The combination of internationally renowned academics, various research centres, groups, clinics, and world-class resources and facilities means the Department of Psychology has a strong research capacity and publication history.

 We conduct specialist clinical research to deepen current knowledge of child and adult emotional disorders, as well as improving methods of treatment.

 We conduct multidisciplinary research designed to address three core problems in the study of elite performance and expertise: understanding its acquisition, its maintenance, and its loss.

 The Ageing Research Group is a collaborative group of multidisciplinary researchers with interest in the normal and abnormal aspects of ageing.
 This includes research related to understanding and improving wellbeing related to neurodegenerative diseases, mental disorders, and health-related conditions in the community and residential aged care.
 In addition, we are interested in understanding the normal impacts of ageing on cognition, reading, emotion regulation, social connections and workforce participation (retirement).
 We have close connections with researchers across Macquarie University and collaborate broadly with cognitive science, medicine, audiology, physiotherapy and business, to name a few.

 Contact: Associate Professor Viv Wuthrich (firstname.lastname@example.org)